-- The Water Tray very small, which means frequent emptying.
+- The Water Tray is very small, which means frequent emptying.

-- The Water Tank very small, which means frequent refilling.
+- The Water Tank is very small, which means frequent refilling.

 - Every time you power on the machine, it decides to spit out a few ounces of water, which could be a problem if the tray is already full.

-- Every time you power off the machine, it decides to auto clean and spit out a few ounces of water, which could be a problem if the tray is already full.
+- Every time you power off the machine, it decides to auto clean and spits out a few ounces of water, which could be a problem if the tray is already full.

-- When pulling shots, some water is is purged into your cup, meaning a more watered down espresso.
+- When pulling shots, some water is purged into your cup, meaning a more watered-down espresso.